 - university policies and procedures as they pertain to environmental health and safety in laboratory settings;

 - regulatory requirements and mandatory standards as they relate to laboratory operations and design;

 - instructions and guidelines on how to obtain permits to reach requirements set by external governmental agencies and ensure accountability;

 - resources and best practices on standard operating procedures including laboratory setup, equipment inventory management and more;

 - training opportunities and site-specific procedures required to operate in laboratories and empower users to practice safety; and

-- ways to get support from Ryerson’s Environmental Health and Safety (EHS) team.
+- ways to get support from TMU’s Environmental Health and Safety (EHS) team.

 - recommended laboratory design and construction;

 - required personal protective equipment (PPE) for laboratories;